-City of Los Angeles Soundproofing Program – LAX (Closed)
+City of Los Angeles Soundproofing Program – LAX (Completed)

 Los Angeles World Airports, working closely with local Council offices, implemented a voluntary Residential Soundproofing Program (RSP) for aircraft noise impacted communities in the City of Los Angeles near LAX.